microsoft/devhome/README.md

 If you are running Windows 11 23H2 (build 22621.2361) or later, you can install and run Dev Home just by finding it in the Start menu.

 Otherwise, you can install [Dev Home from the Microsoft Store](https://aka.ms/devhome).
 This allows you to always be on the latest version when we release new builds with automatic upgrades.
-Note that widgets may not work on older versions of Windows.
+Note that the widgets may not work on older versions of Windows.

 This is our preferred method.